 • December 2019 The end of an era!

 Over the past forty years, countless people have visited our studio in Como seeking advice about digital organs.
 It is fair to say that Ron Raymond has built up a unique business selling classical organs in Western Australia.
 The marketplace has changed considerably since the 1970s when an organ was commonplace in a lounge room - and we are the only surviving company in Western Australia, specialising in both classical and theatre organs.

 Over the past couple of years, we have transitioned management of the business from Ron to Rodney Raymond.
 The final stage in this transition has been the sale of the Como location.
 The location from which we have been based for the past forty years no longer belongs to us!

-The new structure indicates our willingness to continue to provide unmatched customer support to the Allen Organ owners in Western Australia, and those who may be considering an Allen organ.
+However, contact telephone numbers remain the same and we intend to continue to provide unmatched customer support to the Allen Organ owners in Western Australia, and to those who may be considering an Allen organ.